CommodoreOS/PCUAE/README.md

 For more info on the Modes in PCUAE, go to... `How to Use the Modes`, its at section 12 of the WIKI or THE PCUAE PDF Manual.
 CTRL and the F Keys – Press and Hold Down the CTRL key and then press the F key you want to use for 2 seconds in PCUAE Mode below.

-CTRL+F1 – Carousel Gamelist Changer – Select one of the gamelist on the screen to load in the Carousel(in next version of PCUAE) - Not Available on THEA500.
+CTRL+F1 – Carousel Gamelist Changer – Select one of the gamelist on the screen to load in the Carousel - Not Available on THEA500 yet.

-CTRL+F3 – Carousel Version Changer – Change to a different carousel version(1.0.5,1.6.1) or 1.0.0,1.1.1 and CD32(Pro Only) and ADF Modes on THEA500.
+CTRL+F3 – Carousel Version Changer – Change to a different carousel version(1.0.5,1.6.1 or 1.0.0,1.1.1) and CD32(Pro Only) and ADF Modes on THEA500.

 CTRL+F5 – Mode Changer – Change to a different Mode(Amiga, Atari, Linux, Retroarch, VICE Modes).